lbryio/lbry-desktop/CONTRIBUTING.md

 better code quality.
 It's recommended to make use of them thoroughly during ongoing development.
 We follow the well-known [Airbnb JavaScript Style Guide](https://airbnb.io/javascript/) for defining our styling rules and code best practices.

-### lbry-redux
+### lbry-redux and lbryinc

-This project uses [lbry-redux](https://github.com/lbryio/lbry-redux) to share Redux code with [lbry-android](https://github.com/lbryio/lbry-android) and other LBRY apps.
+This project uses [lbry-redux](https://github.com/lbryio/lbry-redux) and [lbryionc](https://github.com/lbryio/lbryinc) to share Redux and LBRY API specific code with [lbry-android](https://github.com/lbryio/lbry-android) and other LBRY apps.
 Over time, more Redux code that is suitable to be shared will be moved into lbry-redux.
 If modifying Redux code, you may be asked to make some of your changes in lbry-redux rather than lbry-desktop.
 The steps to work with lbry-redux locally can be found [here](https://github.com/lbryio/lbry-redux#local-development).

 ### Flow